Is Fan Fiction Even Legal? Should I Finally Publish My Star Wars Novella?

 “I loved stories that never loved me back,” [Ifueko] said.
 “For me to play pretend was very different than for a white girl to play pretend.
 I came up with elaborate backstories to explain why my character was brown.”
 Unlike her parents, who seemed to accept the colonialism of British stories, Ifueko felt a keen disappointment every time she searched for—and failed to find—heroines that looked like her.

-Gender dynamics also trend toward the positive when it comes to fan fiction, particularly romantic fan fiction.
+It's also interesting to examine gender dynamics in the consumption of fan fiction, particularly romantic fan fiction.
 Romantic literature is a billion dollar industry, and according to data quoted by Shelly Jay at Nerdist.com, it has a consumer base that is 85% women.
 Regarding romantic fan fiction, Jay writes:

 "...
 Unlike mainstream romance movies—which despite increased racial diversity still trend overwhelmingly heterosexual, white, and able-bodied—the romance [fan fiction] industry is prioritizing the love stories we usually don’t see on-screen."